Teams and organizations of the Marvel Cinematic Universe: Ravagers

 The Ravagers are an interstellar crime syndicate comprising thieves, smugglers, criminals, bandits, mercenaries, bounty hunters, and space pirates.
 There are nearly one hundred factions of Ravagers around the galaxy each led by an independent captain.
 Their moral code states that Ravagers do not steal from other Ravagers or deal in children.

-They appeared in the films Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, and Avengers: Endgame; as well as the Disney+ animated series What If...?.
+As of 2025, the group has appeared in five projects: the films Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, Avengers: Endgame, and Guardians of the Galaxy Vol. 3; and the Disney+ animated series What If...?.

+Scorpions

+The Scorpions is a gang operating in New York City led by Mac Gargan / Scorpion.

+As of 2025, the group has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.
+The Scorpion Gang made their Marvel Comics debut in Spider-Man Noir vol. 3 #1 (October 2025).

+Serpent Society

+Serpent Society, also known as simply the Serpent, is a criminal organization led by Sidewinder.
+They came into conflict with Captain America when he intercepted an illegal sale of adamantium, which had been stolen from Japan, in Oaxaca.

+As of 2025, the group has appeared in one project: the film Captain America: Brave New World.

 Stakar Ogord's team

 Stakar Ogord (portrayed by Sylvester Stallone) led his own team of Ravagers.
-Other members included Yondu Udonta, Aleta Ogord, Charlie-27, Martinex, Mainframe, and Krugarr (portrayed by Michael Rooker, Michelle Yeoh, Ving Rhames, Michael Rosenbaum, Miley Cyrus respectively, with Krugarr being portrayed through CGI).
+Other members included Yondu Udonta, Aleta Ogord, Charlie-27, Martinex, Mainframe, and Krugarr (portrayed by Michael Rooker, Michelle Yeoh, Ving Rhames, Michael Rosenbaum, Miley Cyrus (later Tara Strong) respectively, with Krugarr being portrayed through CGI).
 The team eventually disbanded, but was reunited following the death of their former teammate Yondu.

-It appeared in the film Guardians of the Galaxy Vol. 2.
+As of 2025, the group has appeared in two projects: the films Guardians of the Galaxy Vol. 2 and Guardians of the Galaxy Vol. 3.